 My role as an instructor extends to providing guidance and collaborative support as students navigate the processes of data discovery, analysis, and visualization.
 By emphasizing the procedures involved in data-informed decision-making and incorporating ongoing discussions about the why, when, and how of utilizing contextual data, I strive to equip students with practical, context-based data analysis experience.
 My overarching aim is to empower students to have firsthand experiences that contribute to their proficiency in data analytics while helping them circumvent the potential frustrations and challenges associated with programming, statistics, and the development of data-informed learning frameworks.
 Witnessing students utilize available data to address and interpret their own questions and concerns brings me immense satisfaction, as does supporting them in producing creative and critical work that integrates evidence-based adjustments to meet their needs.

-In the AI era, my teaching philosophy is undergoing a dynamic and necessary transformation, adapting the core principles of learning to effectively integrate and leverage AI.
-I recognize that AI is not merely a tool but a fundamental shift in how knowledge is accessed, processed, and applied.
-My approach moves beyond traditional methods to cultivate a learning environment where students not only understand AI concepts but also critically engage with AI tools to enhance their own cognitive processes (especially metacognitive strategies and self-regulated learning), problem-solving abilities, and creative output.
-When teaching courses, instead of restricting AI use, I encourage students to complete ALL ASSINGMENTS with AI to exercise their judgement and align the assignment objectives to AI capabilities.
+First, I encourage students to complete assignments with AI to exercise their judgement and align the assignment objectives to AI capabilities.
 I designed an AI evaluation system to grade students' AI-generated assignments and provide feedback to them.
 This approach works surprisingly well, resulting in a reduction of students' utilization of AI in assignments, which then remains at a consistently low level throughout the semester.
-Students indicate that completing these assignments serves as a prompt for them to make their own decisions rather than relying on AI to make the decisions for them, and they have learned when and how to AI as a cognitive partner.Â
+Students indicate that completing these assignments enhances their ability to exercise their own decision making with AI than relying on AI to make the decisions for them, and they have learned when and how to use AI as a cognitive partner.Â

 My commitment to fostering a safe and supportive learning environment is exemplified by my open communication with students and my encouragement of experimentation.
 In my classroom, failure is not only accepted but viewed as a valuable learning opportunity, and risk-taking is actively encouraged.
 I invite students to offer constructive critiques of the data analytics cases used in previous lessons and to collaborate on identifying areas for improvement.
 This practice promotes self-regulated learning by empowering students to constructively acknowledge, analyze, and learn from their experiences.